Flux qubit: Coupling

 Coupling between two or more qubits is essential to implement many-qubit gates.
 The two basic coupling mechanisms are the direct inductive coupling and coupling via a microwave resonator.
 In the direct coupling, the circulating currents of the qubits inductively affect one another - clockwise current in one qubit induces counter-clockwise current in the other.
 In the Pauli Matrices formalism, a σ_{z}σ_{z} term appears in the Hamiltonian, essential for the controlled NOT gate implementation.
 The direct coupling might be further enhanced by kinetic inductance, if the qubit loops are made to share an edge, so that the currents will flow through the same superconducting line.
 Inserting a Josephson junction on that joint line will add a Josephson inductance term, and increase the coupling even more.
 To implement a switchable coupling in the direct coupling mechanism, as required to implement a gate of finite duration, an intermediate coupling loop may be used.
 The control magnetic flux applied to the coupler loop switches the coupling on and off, as implemented, for example, in the D-Wave Systems machines.
-The second method of coupling utilizes an intermediate microwave cavity resonator, commonly implemented in a coplanar waveguide geometry.
-By tuning the energy separation of the qubits to match the one of the resonator, the phases of the loop currents are synchronized, and a σ_{x}σ_{x} coupling is implemented.
+The second method of coupling uses an intermediate microwave cavity resonator, commonly implemented in a coplanar waveguide geometry.
+By tuning the energy separation of the qubits to match that of the resonator, the phases of the loop currents are synchronized, and a σ_{x}σ_{x} coupling is implemented.
 Tuning the qubits in and out of resonance (for example, by modifying their bias magnetic flux) controls the duration of the gate operation.